Actions Against Bias

 • Civility and Community Core Programming Session (required for all new undergraduate students): In August 2014, a required core program was developed for all new freshmen centered on the concept of civility grounded in the Jesuit principles of cura personalis and men and women for others.
 The program is designed to include elements of Ignatian pedagogy of context, experience, reflection, action and evaluation.
 The 2020-2021 iterations of the program expanded on concepts connected to Anti-Racism, implicit bias, and systemic racism.
 The program includes interactive activities and a video conveying a unified campus message about civility, community, expectations and resources.

 Diversity Assessment in Student Affairs Department Assessment Presentations: All departments in Student Affairs are required to include assessment metrics related to diversity programs and initiatives in the annual Department Assessment Presentations that take place each June.
-The January 2021 Divisional Planning Day with all Deans and Directors in Student Affairs had a large component of the day dedicated to sharing and discussing department Anti-Racist action plans/initiatives.
+Divisional Planning Days with all Deans and Directors in Student Affairs have included components of the day dedicated to sharing and discussing department Anti-Racist action plans/initiatives.

 • Training and Workshops: The department facilitates diversity training and workshops with a number of student leaders and a growing number of administrators at both Rose Hill and Lincoln Center every academic year averaging anywhere between 600 - 800+ students.
 Many of the training sessions occur in August before the academic year starts, however, many other requests come in during the year.
 Students learn about the department as a resource, participate in interactive activities, engage in DEI topics/conversations, and ultimately explore how these concepts apply to their specific student leader roles.
 Some student groups include: Resident Assistants, Orientation Leaders, Commuter Assistants/Freshman Mentors, Ram Van Drivers, and Rose Hill/Lincoln Center Ambassadors (tour guides).